 Health Insurance for Visa to France

-What are the rules concerning health insurance for a long-stay visa to France?
-UPDATED 21st Oct 2022.
+Obtaining health insurance cover for a long-stay visa to France.
+UPDATED 20th Feb 2023.

 The visa application is made online at France Visas.